forsooth/Turing-Machine/doc/README.txt

 REQUIREMENTS: must be a valid path
 DESCRIPTION:
-Required option, specifies the Turing machine file as specified in the COMP-170 course page and homework.
+Required option, specifies the Turing machine file as specified in the class course page and homework.
 File type does not matter.
 The argument following this option should be the path to the file.

 OPTION: -t OR --tape